JesseEmond/matasano-cryptopals/README.md

                 |---block 0----||---block 1----|
   bruteforcing: t (unknown yet)

-  we will pad with As:
+  We will pad with As:
   padded:       AAAAAAAAAAAAAAAhello this is a t(...unknown....)
                 |---block 0----||---block 1----||---block 2----|
   Ci = block 1